 Watch their confidence grow with only a few days of practice.
 It’s quite remarkable.

-This is only a sample of the ways in which you can teach your kids to use their imagination to solve problems, reduce anxiety and achieve their best performance.
+This is only a sample of how you can teach your kids to use their imagination to solve problems, reduce anxiety and achieve their best performance.
 Their imagination is bizarrely powerful and can thwart their success or enhance it.
 Teach them how to take control of this power, and watch them grow.